sterlingbaldwin/acme-web-fe/doc/run_list_reqs.md

 4. These cards can be clicked to open the run information view

 ### API calls needed

+Get user runs, returns a list of the users runs

 ```
 get_user_runs = (user) =>
-    returns a list of the users runs
-    [{
+    return [{
         run_name: (str),
         run_id: (int),
         status: (RunStatus),